-- We will make sure we use data and feedback from families to tell us how many people need our services and what our services need to provide. - We will use feedback from families to help us identify skills gaps.
-We will develop and train staff to make sure that our services are able to support the people who need them. - As we look at the individual capacity of services we will consider the impact of communicating well with families and others
+- We will make sure we use data to tell us how many people need our services and what our services need to provide. - We will develop and train staff to make sure that our services are able to support the people who need them.